oerg866/win98-quickinstall/README.md

 For now, you can work around this problem by using a PCI SCSI or IDE adapter card that supports CD-ROM boot or has DOS drivers with the **DOS boot floppy option**.

-## Q: I'm trying to install on a VIA MVP3-based motherboard and I'm getting a "General Protection Fault" on the first boot.
+## Q: I'm trying to install on a VIA MVP3-based motherboard, and I'm getting a "General Protection Fault" on the first boot.
 (Repoted by Rigo)

 A: To work around this issue, select the "slow" hardware detection variant in the installation wizard.
 The problem is currently under investigation.

-## Q: I'm trying to install on my 486 and I'm getting Disk I/O errors!
+## Q: I'm trying to install on my 486, and I'm getting Disk I/O errors!

 A: Your BIOS might have an incomplete/buggy LBA implementation.
 Partition the drive to use a FAT32 non-LBA partition and try again.